-Generally people associate their negative thinking to as “It wasn’t our day today” “We were just sad” but this isn’t the case.
+Generally, people associate their negative thinking with “It wasn’t our day to day” “We were just sad” but this isn’t the case.
 Negative thinking is basically our cognitive distortion.
 Our mind tells us things that are not actually true.
-Most of the times we agree to those things that results in negative thinking.
-These thoughts are either due to stress, anxiety, over generalization of a situation, a sudden shock or experience that no longer satisfies you which reduces your ability to stay positive.
-Hence negative thoughts are related to the cognitive distortion rather than the general sadness.
+Most of the time we agree to those things that result in negative thinking.
+These thoughts are either due to stress, anxiety, overgeneralization of a situation, a sudden shock, or an experience that no longer satisfies you which reduces your ability to stay positive.
+Hence negative thoughts are related to cognitive distortion rather than general sadness.

 Common negative thoughts:

 Negative thoughts can either be directly jumping to conclusions or taking out the meanings from the situation that you would prefer.
-It can also be an emotional reasoning for example you feel negative about things around you, so you start to take them as true while it’s not true, since your thoughts are distorted so you assume your thinking to be true.
-Negative thinking can be in the form of over generalization like seeing a person acting strange to you, you assume that everyone in that circle will act strange.
-Evaluating events in your life as totally wrong and filtering the negative details from them.
-At times you start seeing negative in things that were once so important for you.
-Over estimating that a bad event will occur over and over in your life, or a personal guilt that makes you think that all these circumstances are because of you.
+It can also be emotional reasoning for example you feel negative about things around you, so you start to take them as true while it’s not true, since your thoughts are distorted so you assume your thinking to be true.
+Negative thinking can be in the form of overgeneralization like seeing a person acting strange to you, you assume that everyone in that circle will act strange.
+Evaluating events in your life is totally wrong and filtering the negative details from them.
+At times you start seeing negative things that were once so important to you.
+Overestimating that a bad event will occur over and over in your life or a personal guilt that makes you think that all these circumstances are because of you.

 Negative thoughts can lead to:

-Prolonged negative thinking can result in lack of hope, underestimating yourself, poorer self-esteem, failure to cope up with situations,higher anxiety levels and ultimately depression.
+Prolonged negative thinking can result in a lack of hope, underestimating yourself, poorer self-esteem, failure to cope up with situations, higher anxiety levels, and ultimately depression.

-Here’s some few tips on how to stay positive despite the situations:
+Here’s a few tips on how to stay positive despite the situations:

-- No matter how worst the situation it maybe, know that it isn’t going to last forever.
-Remember those times when you were in a better place and you still are in a better place from most of the people.
+- No matter how worst the situation may be, know that it isn’t going to last forever.
+Remember those times when you were in a better place and you still are in a better place than most of the people.
 Express gratitude for the slightest thing you have.

 - Acceptance is the key to stay positive no matter what.
 Accept the negative event, make the best out of it.
 Even if it broke you know that you will be stronger enough to deal with a situation similar to it.
 Accept your negative event as a challenge and defeat it with all the self-power you have!